DavidAnson/markdownlint/doc/Rules.md

 The configured emphasis style can be a specific symbol to use ("asterisk", "underscore"), or can require that usage be consistent within the document.

+Note: Emphasis within a word is restricted to "asterisk" in order to avoid unwanted emphasis for words containing internal underscores like_this_one.

 Rationale: Consistent formatting makes it easier to understand a document.

 <a name="md050"></a>